 Incoming – You are entitled to reimbursement of the cost of travel from your place of residence at the time the offer was made to the host laboratory.
 The travel allowance will normally be reimbursed to you with a three-month delay.
 You are encouraged to take advantage of reduced air fares when available.
 The maximum amount payable is the cost of a one-way economy class air fare via the most direct route.
 You may purchase a round-trip ticket to take advantage of reduced air fares.
 However, for full reimbursement, the date of the return ticket should not be more than one month after the arrival date, and the return portion of the ticket must not be used and must be returned to NSERC with your travel claim.
 For electronic tickets, the invoice and boarding pass must be submitted.
 If you want to keep the return ticket, or the date of the return ticket is more than a month after the arrival date, you may claim only half of the price of the round-trip ticket.
 When you travel under a reduced fare plan, the allowance is based on the actual cost of the fare.
 You are expected to make your own travel arrangements and to pay the full cost yourself.
 NSERC will reimburse the cost of travel cancellation insurance if this is accompanied by the purchase of a more restrictive ticket of much lower price.
 Economy rail, bus fare or taxis from your home to the airport can also be claimed.
 There is no allowance for excess baggage or the storage and moving of personal belongings (including the rental of a moving truck such as Uhaul).
 If you intend to use frequent flyer points, such as AIR MILES®, please note that only the portion of your ticket purchased by cash will be refundable.
 Hotel accommodation, meals and other incidentals are not included for air travel.
 You may travel by any means, but reimbursement will not exceed the cost of one-way economy class air fare and associated connecting ground transportation.

-For travel arrangements that are different from the above, NSERC will refer to Canadian governmental guidelines and regulations to determine a reasonable reimbursement for travel claims on a case-by-case basis.
+For travel arrangements that are different from the above, NSERC will refer to Canadian governmental guidelines and regulations; PART III to determine a reasonable reimbursement for travel claims on a case-by-case basis.
 If you wish to claim refunds in these cases, you should provide a clear explanation of how you made the trip from your home to the host laboratory, the reason for choosing the alternate arrangement, an itemized list of actual costs of the trip, and an estimate of the cost of the direct flight if available (including associated ground transportation).
 Corroborative documentation from airline Web sites or other reputable sources should be provided wherever possible.

 Upon arrival at the host laboratory, reimbursement must be requested by filling out and submitting to NSERC a Travel Claim (Form E-5), and by providing original receipts for air tickets and the cancelled portions of air tickets.
 Please note that travel which occurred before the offer of the award will not be reimbursed.